Inch And A Half In Millimeters

 Global Standardization:

 The International System of Units (SI), which includes the metric system, is increasingly becoming the standard in most countries.
 While the United States still uses the imperial system for many applications, there is a growing awareness of the benefits of adopting the metric system for international trade and collaboration.
-This trend necessitates a strong understanding of both systems and the ability to convert between them seamlessly.
+This trend necessitates a strong understanding of both systems and the ability to convert between them without friction.

 CAD Software and 3D Printing: